appsmithorg/appsmith/contributions/AppsmithWidgetDevelopmentGuide.md

 `{ type: BlueprintOperationType, fn: BlueprintOperationFunction }`

-`BlueprintOperationType`: These operations can be of three types:
+`BlueprintOperationType`: These operations can be of seven types:

 - The operations to modify properties `BlueprintOperationTypes.MODIFY_PROPS`
 - The operations to add action trigger handlers `BlueprintOperationTypes.ADD_ACTION`
 - The operations to be performed, if a child widget is added to this widget. `BlueprintOperationTypes.CHILD_OPERATIONS`
+- The operations to trigger before a widget is finalized in a new position after being dragged and dropped. `BlueprintOperationTypes.BEFORE_DROP`
+- The operations to trigger triggered before a widget or a group of widgets is pasted into a destination widget. `BlueprintOperationTypes.BEFORE_PASE`
+- The operations to trigger before a child widget is added to a parent widget. `BlueprintOperationTypes.BEFORE_ADD`
+- The operations to update and create parameters before adding the new widget. `BlueprintOperationTypes.UPDATE_CREATE_PARAMS_BEFORE_ADD`

 ### Widget Enhancements